 Acknowledgements

-We thank our colleagues, Mark Williams and Tyler Beck, for their valuable proof-reading of early drafts of the manuscript.
-We also thank our colleague, Tongan Zhao, for his help in developing a prototype curation user interface for Stitcher.
+We thank our colleagues Mark Williams and Tyler Beck for their valuable proofreading of early drafts of the manuscript.
+We also thank our colleague Tongan Zhao for his help in developing a prototype curation user interface for Stitcher.
 We are particularly grateful to Alexey Zakharov and Tim Sheils for their constant encouragement and support.

 Figures

 A connected component in the stitch multigraph with four stitch nodes (medium) and corresponding data nodes (small).
 Each stitch value forms a clique within this connected component.
 The edge labels between stitch nodes are the stitch keys.
-The large node is the derived entity (i.e., sgroup node) from entity resolution that establishes equivalence between the stitch nodes.
+The largest node is an entity called “sgroup node” derived from entity resolution that establishes equivalence between the stitch nodes.

 Chemical structures for (a) acetylsalicylic acid and (b) ethyl acetylsalicylate.